tustnexus/trustnexus/README.md

 I explore the crossroads of literature, learning, and technology — often by building thoughtful tools and resources that others can use, remix, and expand.

 ###  📚 Private Repo made Public
-https://github.com/tustnexus/narrator
+This repository contains a Bash script that converts a long plain-text blog or story scene into a single narrated .mp3 audio file using Google Cloud's Text-to-Speech API (male or female voice). https://github.com/tustnexus/narrator

 ### 📚 My Current Project